 In order to ensure that valuable areas of experience are covered, computer use is integrated into the curricula followed throughout the school, including early years.
 Pupils will have experiences of a variety of software that allows teachers to provide for progression of skills, concepts and applications.
-The software to be used throughout the school is shown in the computing scheme of work and the schemes of work for other curriculum areas.
 All classes will have equal access to the ICT suite for whole class work.